better/frontend-challenge/README.md

 1. Use https://pokeapi.co

-2. Make a web app where I can search for a character, like “ditto”, and see their picture, abilities, stats, and held items
+2. Make a web app where I can search for a character, like “ditto”, and see their picture (`front_default` is fine), abilities, stats, and held items

 3. Put the code up on https://github.com as a private project and add careers-eng@better.com as a contributor